boringprotocol/docs/docs/motherbored-basics/add-motherbored-local-provider.md

 ```
 4. Once Activated - you will see a confirmation, and the information on the bottom
  left of the node page will be filled out (ID, Kind, Boring Setupkey,
- Boring PubKey) this will confirm you are good to go and setup properly.
+ Boring PubKey) this will confirm you are good to go and set up properly.

 ```
 ```